 Day 1: View the city from above by paying a visit to Tokyo Skytree’s sky-high observation deck, then after a stroll in the nearby historic Asakusa area, take a water bus to Odaiba.
 Visit a digital art museum or one of the many shopping malls in the area before you finish your day with an Olympic game and stunning night views.

 Day 2: Begin your day with a leisurely early morning stroll around the Imperial Palace grounds.
-Then, head to the New National Stadium to watch a game.
-Spend some time exploring the shops in Harajuku, Omotesando, Shibuya, or drop by the majestic Meiji Shrine.
-Before you head back, catch a game at the public viewing site in Yoyogi Park.
+Then, spend some time exploring the shops in Harajuku, Omotesando, Shibuya, followed by a visit to the majestic Meiji Shrine.

-Day 3: After watching a game, head to Mount Takao, a popular hiking spot located just an hour’s train ride from Shinjuku.
+Day 3: Spend the day wandering the suburbs of Tokyo!
+Catch a train and head to Mount Takao, a popular hiking spot located just an hour’s train ride from Shinjuku.
 Crown your night with the glittering city view from the top of Tokyo Metropolitan Government Building in Shinjuku.

 |Required time||72 hours|